adam-narozniak/MIPS_matrix_calculator/README.md

 # MIPS Matrix Calculator
-Program enables to do the following operation:
+Program enables to do the following operations:
 * addition,
 * subtraction,
 * multiplication,